turi-mate/deepbirding/README.md

 - We already wrote the code for the rest of the data acquisition part in the `data_preprocessing.ipynb` file
 - After these steps the BirdCLEF 2023 comptetition dataset will be ready to use

-### Dataset Visualization and Preprocessing steps:
+### Dataset Visualization and Preparation steps:
+- The dataset isualization and preprocessing steps were done at the `data_preprocessing.ipynb` notebook file
 - For the audio data visualization part we made a diagram that shows the waveform and the mel spectogram of an audio instance
 - For the data preprocessing part we applied some data preparing methods and techniques to balance and fit the provided dataset for the model training:
   - We analyzed the acquired dataset from two views and applied some changes to the dataset:
   - We inspected the length of the provided datafiles, and we decided that we should filter out those audio data instances that are too short (less than 2 seconds) and that are excessively long (more than 1 minute) for a training sample
 - We applied these changes to a new metadata file, so the original provided metadata file is also remained intact
-- Both of the visualization and preprocessing steps were done at the `data_preprocessing.ipynb` notebook file
+- The filtered metadatas can be found in the `datafiltering_results/filtered_metadata.csv` file

-### Data Preparation and Initial Training:
+### Data Loading and Training:
-- We made the data preparations for the CNN model in the `training.ipynb` so we can directly fit the dataset into the model that will be later trained
+- We made the data loading for the CNN model in the `training.ipynb` so we can directly fit the dataset into the model that will be trained
 - We also made an initial model training using the Pytorch Lightning platform